 - Accredited Food Safety training is in place for the person in charge (manager or owner).

 - Food Safety training for all food handlers.
-This training can be conducted by a suitably qualified person in the business or by a training provider like ASC.
+This training can be conducted by a suitably qualified person in the business or by a training provider like ASC a.

 - Equipment suitability.